 MBC has produced an infrastructure statement to demonstrate that key infrastructure providers can accommodate growth within services across MBC.
 The pattern of growth in MBC is proposed to be located where enlarged or new services can best be delivered.
-MBC acknowledge that further discussions are required on infrastructure in relation to the proposed development at Lidsing and its relationship with the Medway urban area.
+MBC acknowledge that further discussions are required on infrastructure in relation to the proposed development at Lidsing and its relationship with the Medway urban area, given that MBC and MC will need to work jointly to mitigate pressure on some of Medway's services. be heavily reliant on infrastructure and services provided within Medway and given MC's objections to the Lidsing proposals.
 Medway Council requires further information from the MBC Infrastructure Delivery Plan and associated work to determine that infrastructure growth needs where appropriate can be accommodated within Maidstone borough and that the proposed spatial strategy provides for where enlarged or new services can best be delivered.
-MBC will look to meet infrastructure needs within its borough and will work with MC to deliver any cross-boundary infrastructure.
+MBC will look where appropriate to meet infrastructure needs within its borough and will work with MC to fund and deliver any cross-boundary infrastructure needs arising as a result of the development.